THE HISTORY OF MURALI-VAAS TROPHY AND BEYOND

 The trend of nail-biting finishes continued in 1967 at Katugastota.
-When time was called, both sides had an opportunity to win with the Josephian last-wicket pair at the wickets needing 15 further runs for victory.
+When the time was called, both sides had an opportunity to win with the Josephian last-wicket pair at the wickets needing 15 further runs for victory.
 (SACK 164 and 69, SJC 132 and 86/9).

 In the following year, the best spirits of sportsmanship was on display when Antonian skipper Randy Simms was given a resounding ovation by the Josephian team under Lalith de S Wijeratne and the spectators at Darley Rd for the dour battle he staged to save his side.
 Unfortunately, Randy’s innings of 36 out of a total of 74 couldn’t prevent the Josephians from registering an easy 9 wicket win.
 (SACK 169 and 74, SJC 223/8 and 22/1)

-The 1969 game between the two sides at Katugastota was marked by a brilliant unbeaten innings of 134 by Meri Guneratne which helped the home side to force a draw after being asked to follow-on.
+The 1969 game between the two sides at Katugastota was marked by a brilliant unbeaten inning of 134 by Meri Guneratne which helped the home side to force a draw after being asked to follow-on.
 This was only the third century scored by an Antonian against SJC in over 60 years.
 Josephian paceman Hakel captured 8 wickets for the match.
 (SJC 319/7 dec, SACK 171 and 245/4)

 1970 and beyond

 The Antonians were shot out for a meagre 40 at Darley Rd in 1970, to hand the Josephians an easy innings win and two years later, the visitors suffered another defeat, by 7 wickets, orchestrated by an opening partnership of 164 by Josephian pair, skipper Rohan Fernando (76) and R Martin (111).
-Antonians skipper Jayantha Monnekulame (7/74) bowled his heart-out in a losing cause.
+Antonians skipper Jayantha Monnekulame (7/74) bowled his heart out in a losing cause.
 Another thrilling game was played at Darley Rd in 1974 and on this occasion, the hosts defeated a fighting Antonian unit by 3 wickets off the last over of the game.
 This game was marred by a rare dismissal of ‘hitting the ball twice’ meted out to Bernard Perera of SACK.
 (SACK 123 and 109, SJC 122 and 111/7).

 In 1976, Antonian Zareen Hameed claimed a match-bag of 10-123 to take the honours in the drawn game.
-It was later reported that the Josephian vice-captain Trevor Croner had sacrificed his wicket in the last over of the game to allow Zareen claim his tenth wicket.
+It was later reported that the Josephian vice-captain Trevor Croner had sacrificed his wicket in the last over of the game to allow Zareen to claim his tenth wicket.
 This gesture by Trevor paid further testament to the friendly rivalry the two schools had demonstrated over their longstanding history.

 The Josephians won the 1980 encounter by 7 wickets under Rohan Wijesinghe Jnr, following two sensational batting collapses by SACK.
 After being 136/1 at one stage, the Antonians lost 9 for 46 in the first innings and were shot out 70 in the second innings, losing their last 19 wickets for 116 runs.